xinnyuann/SSTB_Digital_Analytics/README.md

 # SSTB_Digital_Analytics
+### [Start Small Think Big](https://www.startsmallthinkbig.org) (a.k.a.
+SSTB)
+We work with entrepreneurs who are of color, women, or members of under-sourced groups, and/or lower-income, with business revenues under $1M.
+We connect entrepreneurs with volunteer lawyers, financial professionals and marketing experts from reputable firms and organizations.

 ### "Get Start with Digital Analytics for Your Small Business"
 is a workshop that offers a brief introduction to Digital Analytics, explains several key concepts to further answer questions from our fellow SMB, with a gentle introduction to Google Analytics 4:
 - Why it matters to small business?
 Some use-case study, etc.